Sebasssssss/Music-player-with-ChatGPT/README.md

 To get the REDIS_URL and REDIS_SECRET, you will have to register on [upstash](https://console.upstash.com/) and create a new database.

+Once the you've done all of that, you can interact with ChatGPT by typing in the chat input box.
+Ask for book recommendations based on genres, authors, or any other relevant queries.
+ChatGPT will process your query and provide you with personalized book recommendations.

 ## Libraries Used

 The following libraries were used in the development of this project: